ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ```

-### Http NFT Information
+### HTTP NFT Information

 exos.host/_/canister_id/_/token_id - Returns the primary asset

 exos.host/_/canister_id/_/token_id/preview - Returns the preview asset

 exos.host/_/canister_id/_/token_id/ex - Origyn NFTs are self contained internet addressable objects.
-All the data for rendering is contained inside the NFT(Authors can choose to host data on other platforms).
+All the data for rendering is contained inside the NFT (authors can choose to host data on other platforms).
 Returns an HTML interface that displays the NFT according to the NFT authors specification.

 exos.host/_/canister_id/_/token_id/_/library_id - Returns the asset in the library